 Test drivers said the X6 isn’t much good as an SUV since it seats only four, its back-seat headroom is compromised and it can’t hold as much cargo as many competitors.
 Its SUV-style high ground clearance and nearly three-ton curb weight decrease its handling ability, so it’s not as good a sport sedan as the 2011 BMW 5-Series, although it does drive better than many other SUVs.
 Even its new-for-2011 hybrid trim isn’t very practical.
 Rather than improving fuel economy, it simply adds more power compared with the base model.

 Other SUVs to Consider

 The 2011 Acura ZDX offers similar coupe-like styling, but since it cost significantly less than the BMW X6 when it was new, you’ll likely be able to find a lower price on a used one as well.
-It also gets better reliability ratings than the X6 and has seating for five rather than four.
+It also has seating for five, unlike the X6.

 For a better combination of performance and practicality, test drive the 2011 Porsche Cayenne.
 Reviewers said the Cayenne is one of the best-driving SUVs on the market, and it’s much roomier inside than the BMW.